AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/DocumentVersions/DeleteDocumentVersionInformation.md

 DocumentVersions.DeleteDocumentVersionInformation Method
 ========================================================
-AutomationML 2.1 APIThis function deletes all existing DocumentVersion information from the AutomationML document corresponding to the documentID.
+This function deletes all existing DocumentVersion information from the AutomationML document corresponding to the documentID.

   **Namespace:**  [Aml.Engine.AmlObjects][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)